 - Companies with rigid compensation bands and who actually stick to them tend to be run by Proceduralists.
 Those that willingly eschew their bands are Meritocrats.

 - Companies that perform ad-hoc conjurations of new, rubric-less interviews tend to be run by Meritocrats.
-Those that evaluate you rigidly, even if it doesn’t let you shine, tend to be Proceduralists.
+Those that evaluate you rigidly, even if they don't let you shine, tend to be Proceduralists.

 Most companies only hire one or two of the Staff archetypes, even though they all use the same titles to describe the role they’re hiring for.
 If you’re trying to figure out a given company’s preferences, it’s most effective to reach out to some of their existing Staff-plus engineers and get a sense of the work they do.
 Most companies don’t deliberately think about the sort of Staff engineers they support, so asking directly rarely works as well as it should.